sebsto/amplify-android-getting-started/05_add_api_database.md

 }
 ```

-Now, all is left is to create a piece of user interface to create a new `Note` and to delete a `Note` from the list.
+Now, all that is left is to create a piece of user interface to create a new `Note` and to delete a `Note` from the list.

 ## Add an Add Button to Add Note